 Most gardeners treat hyacinths as annuals.
 Like tulips, the flowers produced the first-year after planting are always the largest and most impressive.
 Planting fresh bulbs each fall ensures you’ll always enjoy the best possible results.
 Removing the bulbs after they flower also means there's no need to wait for the bulb foliage to fade away.
 Once the flowers have passed their prime, simply dig up the bulbs and discard them.

-If you want to leave the bulbs in for another year, you can expect future flowers to have a more casual look, with thinner stems and fewer florets.
+If you want to leave the bulbs in for another year, you can expect future flowers to have a more casual look, with slightly thinner stems and fewer florets.
 For best results, remove the first year flower as soon as it has faded, cutting the stem short.
 Fertilize around the plant and allow the leaves to continue growing until they have yellowed.
 Then cut or pull off the leaves and leave the bulbs in the ground.
 Another option is to dig up the bulbs after the foliage has faded, store them somewhere cool and dry, and then replant in fall.